 - 1 bunch mint leaves

-- Sip and enjoy; it’s that easy!
+- Throw in a few ice cubes, sip and enjoy; it’s that easy!

 Tip: Add the mint leaves in the middle of your ingredients because they will yield the least juice.
 This way, the juices from the other water-heavy produce will help to flush the minimal mint juices into your cup.
 This trick works well for all ingredients that don’t have a high water content, including other popular ingredients like spinach and carrots.